-- 9.4.1 Format If sufficient eligible entrants are available, then the format will be a 5-Table IMP-scored Pairs, with a double round-robin of 10-board matches.
-If fewer pairs are available, then they will be formed into a similar movement as determined by the CTD. - The draw will be balanced so that each pair has every other pair as teammates on the same number of boards.
-Teammates from the AYT will be drawn to play each other in the first match of each roundrobin. - 9.4.2 Scoring Each pair's score on a board is IMP'ed against the results at each of the other four tables.
-If the event has at least five tables, then each pair's highest and lowest IMP scores are then discarded with the remaining sum being the pair's score on that board.
-Otherwise, the sum of all of the pair's IMP scores will be their score on the board. - 9.4.3 The WBF VP scale for 8-board matches will be used after halving the IMP score determined under 9.4.2.
-As half-IMPs may be involved a modified scale which gives VP scores for half IMPs will be used - 9.4.4 Fouled boards and artificial adjusted scores will be scored using the method detailed in the appendices. - 9.4.5 Tie-breaks At the conclusion of Phase 1, ties shall be broken according to (in order): - i) number of wins (tie = half-win); - ii) total net IMPs; - iii) total score (in IMPs) of head-to-head matches; - iv) recalculating totals by successively deleting each tying pair's worst result(s); - v) lot.
+- 9.4.1 Format If sufficient eligible entrants are available, then the format will be a 5-Table IMP-scored Pairs, with a round-robin of 20-board matches.
+If fewer pairs are available, then they will be formed into a similar movement as determined by the CTD.
+Teammates from the AYT will be drawn to play each other in the first match of the round-robin. - 9.4.2 Scoring Each pair's score on a board is IMP'ed against pre-determined datums sourced from a suitable IMP-scored event of standard similar or superior to that expected at a World Junior Championships level. - 9.4.3 The net IMP result for each match will be converted to Victory Points using the continuous WBF VP scale for 14-board matches. - 9.4.4 If the director awards an artificial adjusted score of average plus or average minus, this will equate to an IMP score of +2 or -2 respectively. - 9.4.5 Tie-breaks At the conclusion of Phase 1, ties shall be broken according to (in order): i) number of wins (10 VPs = half-win); ii) total net IMPs; iii) total score (in IMPs) of the head-to-head match; iv) recalculating totals by successively deleting each tying pair's worst result(s); v) lot.